-In GCC's public notification letter to the Education Committee of the 34th Guam Legislature, two email addresses (that of the GCC president and vice president for

-21 Public notification letter addressed to the Committee on Education, 34th Guam Legislature, September 15, 2017.

-Academic Affairs) were provided for ease of access to the college's leadership so that third-party comment requirements are met by GCC.

-• Because of the embedding of the ISER process in the life of the institution, more than sufficient and more than adequate time frame has been given to all stakeholders of the college to be aware of the schedule of the visit, as announced in college assemblies, convocations, and various committee meetings throughout the academic year.
+- In GCC's public notification letter to the Education Committee of the 34th Guam Legislature, two email addresses (that of the GCC President and Vice President for Academic Affairs) were provided for ease of access to the college's leadership so that third-party comment requirements are met by GCC. - Because of the embedded-ness of the ISER process in the life of the institution, more than sufficient and more than adequate time frame has been given to all stakeholders of the college to be aware of the schedule of the visit, as announced in college assemblies, convocations, and various committee meetings all through out the academic year.